mreichMPI-BGC/EasyHybrid.jl/README.md

 ## Quick intro example (more in the ./example/ folder)

 To make it work, you need to first add the convenience package https://github.com/mreichMPI-BGC/MRTools.jl .
+EasyHybrid depends on it.
 It bundles packages that are needed and some helper functions of my own.
 (I know it is not optimal).
 ```
 using EasyHybrid